zcvele/OfficeDocs-SkypeForBusiness/Teams/configure-dynamic-emergency-calling.md

 ## Emergency calling prerequisites for Direct Routing

-For Direct Routing, additional prerequisites are required for routing emergency calls and possibly for partner connectivity.
-In Teams, the administrator must ensure that the settings for the peer PSTN gateway configuration are configured to add location information to the outgoing emergency call's INVITE protocol.
+For Direct Routing, more prerequisites are required for routing emergency calls and possibly for partner connectivity.
+In Teams, you must ensure that the settings for the peer PSTN gateway configuration are configured to add location information to the outgoing emergency call's INVITE protocol.

 To modify the emergency call settings, the parameter for *PidfloSupported* must be True.
-This can be done in PowerShell or in TAC.
+The settings can be modified in PowerShell or in Teams amdin center (TAC).

 ### Modifying PIDF/LO in Teams Admin Center